Charlie Moore (basketball)

-Charlie Edward Moore (born February 3, 1998) is an American basketball player for Belfius Mons-Hainaut of the BNXT League, whose college basketball career spanned four major conferences culminating with a year for the Miami Hurricanes of the Atlantic Coast Conference (ACC) during the 2021–22 ACC basketball season.
+Charles Edward Moore (born February 3, 1998) is an American basketball player who last played for Río Breogán of the Liga ACB, whose college basketball career spanned four major conferences culminating with a year for the Miami Hurricanes of the Atlantic Coast Conference (ACC) during the 2021–22 ACC basketball season.
 He previously played a full season for the California Golden Bears and the Kansas Jayhawks as well as two seasons for the DePaul Blue Demons.
 At Morgan Park High School he won two Illinois High School Association (IHSA) state championships and Illinois Mr. Basketball.

 In college, he led the Big East Conference in assists playing for the 2019–20 DePaul Blue Demons.
+That season, he set the Wintrust Arena single-game assists record (13).
 Later, he helped the 2021–22 Miami Hurricanes become the first team in school history to reach the Elite Eight at the 2022 NCAA Division I men's basketball tournament.
 That season he earned All-ACC defensive team and All-ACC honorable mention recognition.